eevrip/Inventory-System/README.md

 https://assetstore.unity.com/packages/3d/environments/polytex-home-168285

-Rest of assets created by myself using Unity ProBuilder
+The rest of the 3D assets were created by myself using Unity ProBuilder as well as the 2D assets for the user interface using Photoshop.

 Player Mesh and Animation: